thinc-org/awesome-stack/README.md

 - [Drupal/CCK](https://www.drupal.org/project/cck) - Content Construction Kit: Create custom content types, fields, and add-ons for Drupal
 - [kysely](https://github.com/kysely-org/kysely) - Type-safe and autocompletion-friendly typescript SQL query builder for node.js and other javascript environments
 - [Odin Programming Language](https://odin-lang.org/) - A high-performance, data-oriented programming language built as an alternative to C.
+- [Outline](https://www.getoutline.com/) - Collaborative team knowledge base and wiki with intuitive editing experience and powerful search.
+Integrated with Slack and 20+ other tools.
 - [Reason](https://reasonml.github.io/) - Write type safe code with JavaScript & OCaml ecosystems.
 - [typestack/routing-controllers](https://github.com/typestack/routing-controllers) - A library for creating and working with controllers in Express or Koa.
 Helps with routing and request handling.
+## Collaboration

+- [Outline](https://www.getoutline.com/) - Collaborative team knowledge base and wiki with intuitive editing experience and powerful search.
+Integrated with Slack and 20+ other tools.
 ## Compiler

 - [Reason](https://reasonml.github.io/) - Write type safe code with JavaScript & OCaml ecosystems.